 I used watercolor pencils to transfer the image.

-I used ASCP in Graphite for the lettering and my favorite type of paintbrush for this.
+Black paint and my favorite type of paintbrush for lettering.

-After I finished painting I used some fine sandpaper and distressed the lettering just a bit.
+After I finished painting I used some fine sandpaper and distressed the lettering.

-Mostly clear with just a bit of the dark.
+Mostly clear with just only a tiny bit of dark.
 A little of that goes a LONG way.

 I did 3 coats of wax on the top since I was going to be using this as a Coffee Server station.

-My K-Cups, coffee filters, and such are in the top drawer.
+My K-Cups, coffee filters, and such were in the top drawer.

-Mugs are in the second drawer and travel mugs in the third.
+Mugs are in the second drawer and travel mugs are in the third.